 Do you first want to see the consequences of your choices for your pension?
 You can calculate these with my-Flex planner on my-Shell pension, your personal portal.
 Log in easily and safely with your DigiD.

-- Do you have a pension with SNPS?
-Then you should send us the form Earlier or later (part-time) retirement at least 6 months before you want to retire.
+- Have you accrued a pension with SNPS?
+Send us the form SNPS (Part-time) Pension earlier or later (pdf) at least 6 months before you want your pension to commence.

-- Do you have a pension with SSPF?
-Then you should tell us your choices at least 6 months before you plan to retire via my-Pension application at my-Shell pension.
+- Have you accrued a pension with SSPF?
+Please submit your pension choices to My-Shell pension via my-Pension Application, at least 6 months before you want to retire.

-You can defer your retirement date until you turn 70 years.
-You will accrue pension as long as you are working with Shell.
-Consequently, your monthly pension benefit will be higher.
-Deferring your retirement date is only permitted in consultation with your employer.
+You can postpone your pension until you are 70.
+You will then continue to accrue pension as long as you are employed by Shell.
+As a result, your monthly pension benefit will be higher.
+You will discuss your choice with your employer.